replicatedhq/enterprise-gtm-starter/README.md

 ### Docker

-You can also build a single docker image to run the frontend and backend, but this will be a slower iteration loop.
+You can also build a single docker image to run the frontend and backend, but this will be a slower iteration loop

 ```
-docker build . -t enterprise-gtm-starter && docker run --rm -p 8800:8800 -it -e REPLICATED_API_TOKEN -e REPLICATED_APP enterprise-gtm-starter
+docker build . -t enterprise-gtm-starter && docker run --rm -p 8888:8888 -it -e REPLICATED_API_TOKEN -e REPLICATED_APP enterprise-gtm-starter
 ```